apache/druid/docs/tutorials/tutorial-latest-by.md

 See the following topics for more information:

 * [Update data](./tutorial-update-data.md) for a tutorial on updating data in Druid.
-* [Data updates](../data-management/update.md) for a general overview of updating data in Druid.
+* [Data updates](../data-management/update.md) for an overview of updating data in Druid.